Awesome: Video Game Levels G-M

 - Mario Kart 7 also has Neo Bowser City, which is rather challenging even if there's no real gimmicks except for the puddles that come from the rain, as well as the glider section that allows you to take a shortcut, so what do you get to compensate?
 A well-designed track with sharp turns through a dystopian Cyber Punk-like city that pulsates with life through Tron Lines and Awesome Music to top it off.
 We also have Piranha Plant Slide which is based on the Underground Levels of the main Mario Games, and the new Bowser's Castle of course.
 Koopa Beach and Luigi's Mansion are also pretty awesome!
 The former have been heavily redesigned, while the latter has some new shortcuts and paths to accomodate the glider feature.

 - Piranha Plant Slide, a waterpark attraction like level where as soon as you start off, you jump onto a water slide, with the item boxes themselves joining in on the fun.
 You have to stay on the water to get a speed boost.
 The aesthetic of the level is great as well, being based on levels from Super Mario Brothers, the underground areas filled with gloombas and reminiscent of World 1-2.
 The overworld areas are based on World 1-1 and even have floating question mark blocks and clouds that use the same model as bushes.
-At the end of the level, you use a glider boost to go through, or over, an end of level castle from the first Super Mario Brothers acting as a gate, with cardboard cutout goombas appearing as a reference to Super Mario 3D Land.
+At the end of the level, you use a glider boost to go through, or over, an end of level castle from the first Super Mario Brothers acting as a gate, with cardboard cutout goombas appearing as a Super Mario 3D Land.

-- Airship fortress returns from the DS incarnation and is every bit as awesome as it originally was, starting off by dodging a barrage of bullet bills from a Super Mario Brothers 3 style air ship, making your way onto the airship and avoiding classic obstacles from the Airship levels in Super Mario Brothers 3, from Rocky Wrenches to flamethrowers.
+- Airship Fortress returns from the DS incarnation and is every bit as awesome as it originally was, starting off by dodging a barrage of bullet bills from a Super Mario Brothers 3 style air ship, making your way onto the airship and avoiding classic obstacles from the Airship levels in Super Mario Bros.
+3, from Rocky Wrenches to flamethrowers.
 Then you get shot out of a cannon into a tower as yo spiral down to the finish line.
 This was better suited for 7, ironically enough, as the new drift mechanics changed it from a super long drift down to the bottom to a stream of constant drift boosts as you try not to make your turn too sharp.

 - Rock Rock mountain.
 You make your way through a cave filled with swoopers, then fly through the sky, grabbing coins and picking up warp pipe updrafts, then near the end of the course you go up an almost verticle path, zig zagging to simultaneously collect boost panels and dodging boulders, then gliding back down to the finish line and trying to keep the glide as long as possible if it isn't the third lap.